Rita Kogan: Early and personal life

 Rita Kogan was born to an Ashkenazi Jewish family in Saint Petersburg, then known as Leningrad.
 In 1990, 14-year-old Kogan immigrated to Israel alongside her mother.
 When she arrived in Israel, she did not speak much Hebrew, and was bullied by other Israeli children and continued to face what she called "sexist stereotypes" throughout her life.

 She has a degree in computer science, and is a practicing computer engineer.

 Kogan currently lives in Tel Aviv with her pet cats, Bagira, Tulski, Mikey, and George, and her partner, Alfred Cohen, who is also a poet.
 They chose not to have children, and some of Kogan's poems, including "Tinokot (תינוקות)" from her first book, discusses this topic.
 In addition to her native Russian and Hebrew, she is also fluent in English.
 In the 2020 Israeli legislative election, she supported the Joint List.
 She is an outspoken advocate of Palestinian rights and a critic of Israeli Prime Minister Benjamin Netanyahu.

 She identifies as Jewish, and as a feminist.

+In 2018, she received an honorable mention in The First Lady of the State of Israel Prize for Hebrew Poetry.
 In 2025, she was awarded the UZG Prize for her contribution to Hebrew literature.